cjmDevelop/SY0-701-Study-App/README.md

 ##  About This Project

-A personal study project to help me with my coding skills and to retain the SY0-701 Security+ exam course objectives subject matter.
+A personal study project to help me with my coding skills and to pass the SY0-701 Security+ exam.

 - Written in **HTML, CSS, and JavaScript**